wsaihopfsg/vos-scripting-how-to/intro/Advanced/MQTT/MQTT.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 1. Reusing the tools and functions from :doc:`OCR of Asian Scripts & Colour Discrimination </soln/Menkyo/Menkyo>` tutorial.
-2. Sending serialized JSON data to a socket server
+2. Sending serialized JSON data to a socket server at an edge device
 3. Socket server publishes the data to a topic on a public MQTT broker
 4. Mobile phone subcribes to the same topic and displays the data